mahadrana054/Employee-SQL-project/README.md

   AND maritaldesc IN ('Single', 'Married')
 GROUP BY sex, maritaldesc, employee_name;
 ```
+## 15. Salary Increase for Widowed and Divorced Female Employees
 ```sql
 -- Solution 15: Salary increment (+5%) for widowed/divorced women
 SELECT